sneakers-the-rat/infrastructure/_sections/2_8_wikis.md

 > The IETF is a good example of this.
 Often lauded by the public as a model of openness and and and freedom, the reality is that working group chairs, appointed by a self-elected ruling board, get away with declaring whatever they want (usually an inferior and difficult to implement alternative) as “rough consensus”, routinely ignoring comments from the public and objections from working group members.
 One working group (in charge of DNS extentsions) went so far as to censor mail from working group members.
 The dictators running the IETF, when informed, didn’t seem to mind.
 >
 > Is the same sort of thing at work in the Pie/Echo/Atom Project?
 It appears so at first glance: Sam running the show from behind the scenes, putting friends in charge of the specs (although that isn’t what actually happened).
 The lack of a dispute-resolution process only makes things worse: when there’s no clear guide on how to make decisions or contributions, it’s far from obvious how to challenge a decision Sam has made. {% cite swartzSecretsStandards2003 %}

-> c2wiki is an exercise in dialogical methods. of laying bare the fact that knowledge and ideas are not some truth delivered from On High, but rather a social process, a conversation, a dialectic, between various views and interests {% cite valentineC2wikiExerciseDialogical2021 %}

 !! give the example of the autopilot wiki